Celebrating women in business: Impact investing in Jamaica and beyond

 - Mar 3

-The initiative itself is built on three key pillars:
+At its heart, the SWI is built on three transformative pillars:

-To date, SWI has disbursed over J$3 billion to support women entrepreneurs, spanning industries from manufacturing and retail to technology, tourism, and education (Our Today, 2024).
-This investment underscores the undeniable impact of women as economic drivers, contributing to innovation and long-term business success.
+The results of these three pillars are already visible.
+To date, SWI has disbursed over J$3 billion to support women entrepreneurs across industries including manufacturing, retail, technology, tourism, and education (Our Today, 2024).
+This investment underscores an undeniable truth: women are not only vital contributors to the economy but also powerful drivers of innovation and long-term business success.

 Powerful Voices, Meaningful Insights

-The forum brought together an impressive roster of thought leaders, each offering invaluable perspectives on the realities and opportunities for women in Jamaica.
-Among them were:
+What set the forum apart was not just the structure of the program, but the voices of the women who shaped the discussions.
+The event brought together an impressive roster of thought leaders and changemakers, each offering invaluable perspectives on the realities and opportunities for women in Jamaica today.

 Jackie Stewart Lechler, Managing Director, Stewart’s Automotive Group